 To make sure everyone enjoys our beaches, please make safety your first priority.
-We have a team of lifeguards, who patrol the beach between May and September to keep to keep people as safe as possible.
+We have a team of lifeguards at Pelham and Marina beaches.
+They patrol the flagged areas on these two beaches daily from 11am-6pm between mid-July and early September to keep to keep people as safe as possible.

 Our beach stretches from Hastings Old Town to beyond the other end of the promenade at Bulverhythe.
 Different parts of the beach vary in a number of ways; some are used more heavily than others, some are used for water sports, some are favoured by families and some are more suitable for dog walkers.

 Byelaws are laws which have been made by local authorities using powers granted by Parliament.
 They apply locally rather than nationally.

 There are two byelaws which apply to the seafront of Hastings: